dssg/UPSG/doc/user_guide.rst

 -----------------

-The primary way that the UPSG Python library interfaces with .upsg files is through the :class:`Universal Object <uspg.uobject.UObject>` or UObject.
+The primary way that the UPSG Python library interfaces with .upsg files is through the :class:`Universal Object <upsg.uobject.UObject>` or UObject.
 Conceptually, the UObject is a write-once variable that is backed by a .upsg file.
 The UObject can be written to using one of its "from\_" methods, and then read from using one of its "to\_" methods.
 You will generally not have to deal